Spanfile/Micspam/README.md

 * Waveform (.wav)
 * Most AAC formats

 The following formats are a big maybe.
-The app should be able to load these but they may not work properly.
+CSCore says it can load these but they may still cause problems.
 * AAC formats that also include video (like .mp4)
 * FLAC